 Orangutan volunteering in Borneo

-Responsible travel: Orangutan volunteering in Borneo
+Responsible tourism: Orangutan volunteering in Borneo

 This project, based in Borneo, involves work with a local wildlife centre to re-establish, rehabilitate and release orangutans into the wild.
 The orangutan sub-species, Pongo Pygmaeus Pygmaeus, is the most endangered of all the orangutan species and requires urgent action if it is to be saved from permanent extinction.